 Good Faith Communities Coalition is an alliance of faith communities in the District of Columbia.
-Good Faith advocates for sustainable and affordable housing and services for persons who are homeless and marginalized, based on the belief that all our neighbors are children of God.
+Good Faith advocates for sustainable and affordable housing and services for persons and families who are homeless and marginalized, based on the belief that all our neighbors are children of God.

 Safe, appropriate, affordable, and sustainable housing for those battered by market forces beyond their control is a human right.
 While as a community we broadly enjoy the benefits of gentrification, we must work aggressively to mitigate the impact of this gentrification on the poor and marginalized, particularly in the area of housing, so that the city and community may be one.

-Good Faith Priorities for FY 2020 DC Operating Budget:
+Good Faith Priorities for FY 2021 DC Operating Budget:

-In order to address the 30K deficit in affordable housing units, substantial additional funds will be required, particularly to meet the biggest challenge, housing the city’s poorest residents.
-A second trust fund, separately funded, dedicated only to housing the very poorest, may be necessary.
+In order to address the 30K+ deficit in affordable housing units, substantial additional funds will be required, particularly to meet the biggest challenge, housing the city’s poorest residents.
+A second trust fund, separately funded, dedicated only to housing the very poorest, is necessary.
 To be successful this trust fund must address the major barriers to building low-income housing: too few rental vouchers and insufficient funds to sustain the building’s operating and maintenance costs over the life of the building.
 Those living in deep poverty have few options.
 We must aggressively seek solutions and additional funds to address their housing needs – and fund them as a priority.